cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 ```

-### Our job/Worker program
+## Running a cluster task

+You have a running cfncluster including a **Master** node where you are logged in.
+Here you
+configure your processing task.
+Once that is done you can set up a script file that submits
+a number of processes to the processing queue using the Linux command **qsub**.
+These will
+be placed on a queue that we can view using the command **qstat**.

+Let's begin by writing a slightly non-trivial C program and compiling that using the **gcc**
-This C code performs part of a Fourier transform on a simple dataset.
-The idea would be to bring
+compiler.
+This program performs part of a Fourier transform on a simple dataset.
+The idea
-these results together.
-To simulate harder work there is a built in 3.5 minute 'sleep' at the
+would be to bring these results together.
+To simulate a more extended task there is a built
-beginning of the program.
+in 3.5 minute 'sleep' at the beginning of the program execution.

 ```
 #include <stdio.h>